astoeckel/temporal_basis_transformation_network/README.md

 ```
 Input: [...batch dimensions, M, units]
 ```
-where *M* is the set of temporal samples, and *units* corresponds to the number of input units.
+where *M* is the set of temporal samples, and *units* corresponds to the number of units in the layer.

 The number of output dimensions will be
 ```